 Once you have crafted a list of "must haves" and have a good picture of what your home looks like, then you're ready to start searching for homes and scheduling tours!
-We recommend using the Navica App which allows you to search the MLS, share notes and listings with your real estate agent and much more!
+We recommend using the MLS-Client app which allows you to search the MLS, share notes and listings with your real estate agent and much more!